europybots2024/vendeeglobe/README.md

 - Explore the map in the game: **some parts have deliberately been edited to allow different routes to be taken**.
 - Unlike in real life, the wind direction is predominantly from East to West.
 - Once you have a course that works, you can then start thinking more about the wind.

+## Acknowledgements

+- The game was inspired by the [Virtual Regatta](https://www.virtualregatta.com/en/) game and [this cool visualization](https://earth.nullschool.net/) of wind conditions on Earth.
+- The cover image was created using https://deepai.org/machine-learning-model/
+- We thank the developers at the European Spallation Source's Data Management and Software Center for testing the game!